Skip to content

 At the center of the canyon, the park’s namesake creek trickles steadily, acting as a year-round tributary to Portland’s Willamette River.
 A series of eight wooden bridges crisscross the waters, providing a vantage point to scan for Pacific tree frogs, rough-skinned newts, great blue heron, beaver and river otter, as well as a small population of native cutthroat trout.

 Wildflower lovers, take note: Tryon Creek boasts one of the region’s most reliable showings of trilliums.
 Eggshell white with canary-yellow stamens, these tri-petaled buds are a harbinger of spring, adding pops of color to the evergreen hills.
-As bloom season progresses, the flowers gradually shift hues to a deep burgundy.
+As the bloom season progresses, the flowers gradually shift hues to a deep burgundy.
 (Blooms begin in late February and peak in April.)

 Hiking Trails at Tryon Creek